 Toxic mold may present as dark-colored clusters in your tub, shower, or other warm, moist environments.
 If you start sneezing, coughing, or wheezing near suspected mold, chances are the dark spots you see are indeed mold.
 Mold can also be in the air ducts, pets, carpet, or even brought in from your yard.
 The team at Tri-Life Health can give you guidance on how to locate and address toxic mold in your environment.

-To find out if you have mold allergies or mold poisoning, your Tri-Life Health, PC, provider reviews your symptoms and medical history.
+To find out if you have mold allergies or mold poisoning, your Tri-Life Health provider reviews your symptoms and medical history.
 They might use urine or blood testing to help determine if you have mold toxicity.

-To treat mold toxicity and offer you symptom relief, your Tri-Life Health, PC, specialist might recommend:
+To treat mold toxicity and offer you symptom relief, your Tri-Life Health specialist might recommend:

 Taking certain medications can reduce unpleasant symptoms associated with mold toxicity or mold allergies.